For me, reflexology is a complementary therapy that has a part in my holistic approach to managing my asthma.

 Reflexology and the Respiratory System

 The respiratory system consists of seven key reflexes:

-The Nose filters and warms air as it enters and is our first line of defence against bacteria and pathogens.
+The nose filters and warms the air as it enters and is our first line of defence against bacteria and pathogens.

-The Sinuses are lined with mucus within the skull and secrete mucus to act as a barrier which warms and moisten the inspired air.
+The sinuses are lined with mucus within the skull and secrete mucus to act as a barrier which warms and moistens the inspired air.

 Working the respiratory reflexes in reflexology can help calm the respiratory rate enabling relaxation as it deepens respiration and improves lung capacity.
 This occurs by relaxing any tightness in the respiratory muscles which allows the body to get more oxygen to cells and aid in the removal of waste products.